Baramulla (film): Reception

-Shubhra Gupta of The Indian Express also gave it 2 stars out of 5 and said that "The film unravels in the way it tries to mix its allegorical elements with inconsistent plot-points which include terrorists-from-sarhad-paar involved with ‘farming’ innocents: too much obviousness takes away from the delicacy of the rest of it."
+Shubhra Gupta of The Indian Express also gave it 2 stars out of 5 and said "The film unravels in the way it tries to mix its allegorical elements with inconsistent plot-points which include terrorists-from-sarhad-paar involved with ‘farming’ innocents: too much obviousness takes away from the delicacy of the rest of it."

-Nandini Ramnath of Scroll.in observed that "The good-looking movie extracts as much eeriness as possible from the snow-covered landscape and traditional wooden houses.
+Nandini Ramnath of Scroll.in observed "The good-looking movie extracts as much eeriness as possible from the snow-covered landscape and traditional wooden houses.
 After dithering about for far too long, Baramulla finally snaps into shape in the extended climax, pulling off the mask of horror to reveal … bared teeth."

-Bollywood Hungama gave it 3.5 stars out of 5 and said that "On the whole, 'Baramulla' is a rare, one-of-its-kind film that fuses supernatural elements with the socio-political reality of Kashmir in a deeply impactful way."
+Bollywood Hungama gave it 3.5 stars out of 5 and said "On the whole, 'Baramulla' is a rare, one-of-its-kind film that fuses supernatural elements with the socio-political reality of Kashmir in a deeply impactful way."

+Abhishek Srivastava of The Times of India rated the film 3.5 out of 5 stars and opined "The film succeeds in mood and atmosphere, delivering a world that feels both real and unsettling.
+Yet, it falls short of the emotional and narrative depth it aspires to."
+Rishabh Suri of Hindustan Times rated the film 3 out of 5 and remarked "It’s not without its imperfections, but it’s atmospheric cinema done with intent."
+Ajaz Rashid of Kashmir Times said "This film is remembrance, clothed in cinema.
+If Doctor Zhivago spoke for exiles, Baramulla is the voice of those who never had a choice."
+Jose Solis of Common Sense Media rated the film 2 out of 5 stars and stated "What begins as a stylish thriller turns into a tangled hybrid of social drama, crime story, and horror, until it collapses under the weight of its own ambitions."